 - 8.2 Normally, any concern that a member of staff has about a workplace matter at the College should be raised with his or her immediate line manager or Senior Manager.
-However, the College recognises that the seriousness or sensitivity of some issues, together with the identity of the person the member of staff thinks may be involved, may make this difficult or impossible. - 8.3 A member of staff may, therefore, make the disclosure to the Governance Advisor and Head of Executive Office or the Vice Principal People, Organisational Development & Engagement. - 8.4 The full procedure for whistleblowing is set out in the College's Whistleblowing Policy, which is available on MyPetroc.
+However, the College recognises that the seriousness or sensitivity of some issues, together with the identity of the person the member of staff thinks may be involved, may make this difficult or impossible. - 8.3 A member of staff may, therefore, make the disclosure to the Director of Governance and Director of Executive Operations or the Director of Organisational Development. - 8.4 The full procedure for whistleblowing is set out in the College's Whistleblowing Policy, which is available on MyPetroc.